hase62/Neoantimon/README.md

 ### -Install Samtools (Not Required)

 **Required for SV fusions.
 Not Required for Snv/Indel, but please download if you want to calculate Allele Specific RNA Expression based on RNA bam.**
-1. (Recommended) Install anaconda from https://www.anaconda.com/distribution/, then run the following codes.
+1. (Recommended) Install anaconda from https://www.anaconda.com/distribution/, and then run the following codes.
 ```
 conda install -c bioconda samtools
 conda install -c bioconda/label/cf201911 samtools